 Recent and forthcoming articles and book reviews

-'Poesía', to appear in the online encyclopedia of the Sociedad Española de Filosofía Analítica, Estética y Teoría de las Artes, edited by María José Alcaraz and Paca Pérez Carreño (in Spanish; in progress).
+'Poesía', to appear in the online encyclopedia of the Sociedad Española de Filosofía Analítica, Estética y Teoría de las Artes, edited by María José Alcaraz and Paca Pérez Carreño (in Spanish; commissioned).

-'The Gift of the Lyric', to appear in The Philosophy of Fiction: Imagination and Cognition (Routledge Research in Aesthetics Series), edited by Julia Langkau and Patrik Engisch (submitted).
+'The Gift of the Lyric', The Philosophy of Fiction: Imagination and Cognition (Research in Aesthetics Series), edited by Julia Langkau and Patrik Engisch (Routledge 2022).

-'Love, Death and Life's Summum Bonum: The Before Trilogy as Memento Mori', The Philosophy of Richard Linklater’s Before Trilogy: Before Sunrise, Before Sunset, Before Midnight, edited by Hans Maes and Katrien Schaubroeck, 2021.
+'Love, Death and Life's Summum Bonum: The Before Trilogy as Memento Mori', The Philosophy of Richard Linklater’s Before Trilogy: Before Sunrise, Before Sunset, Before Midnight, edited by Hans Maes and Katrien Schaubroeck (Routledge 2021).

-Review of Helen Mort and Aaron Meskin (author and editor), Opposite: Poems, Philosophy and Coffee (Scarborough, UK: Valley Press, 2019).
+Review of Opposite: Poems, Philosophy and Coffee, Helen Mort and Aaron Meskin, author and editor (Scarborough, UK: Valley Press, 2019).
 Journal of Aesthetics and Art Criticism 78:2, 2020.

 Recent and forthcoming talks

 'Thinking with Poetry'

 'Poetic Powers: A Theory of Tropes'